buckyroberts/JavaScript-Lessons/README.md

 ![](http://i.imgur.com/vPUXp2n.png)

-# Courses
+# JavaScript Courses

-Note: This is just for me to keep track of all my lessons on YouTube, you can ignore this.
+Note: This repo is just for me to keep track of all my lessons on YouTube, you can ignore this.

 ## Basic Concepts